Intel-bigdata/SSM/docs/support-new-action-guide.md

          usage = "-file " + "$file" + " -delete " +  "-override " + "-target " + "$path";
          )

   	The user needs to define all supported parameters in the `usage` field and handle them in the `init` function.
-The first parameter `-file $file` is a fixed mandatory parameter for all actions.
+The first parameter `-file $file` is a fixed mandatory parameter for most actions that require a file path to execute.

 	  When the rule engine creates a new instance of an action, it will call the action's `init(Map<String, String> args)` function, and pass the matched file as the value of first parameter `-file`.